-Valdosta State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia, 30033-4097: Telephone number 404-679-4501) to award associate, bachelor's, master's, educational specialist, and doctoral degrees.
+Valdosta State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor's, master's and educational specialist degrees and is a candidate for Accreditation to award the doctoral degree.
 In addition, numerous academic programs have attained accreditation from national professional organizations.